Dica-Developer/vim-jdb/README.md

 8. use the command `:JDBStepOver` to execute to the next line
 9. with `:JDBCommand` you can send any JDB command to the JDB JAVA process, e.g. you want to see all locals do `:JDBCommands locals`
 10. with `:JDBContinue` you can resume the execution until the next breakpoint is hits
+11. with `:JDBDebugProcess` will (currently) pick the function name you are currently in if it is annontated with "@Test".
+It will then construct the the path to the class from the class name and package name in the file. finally it will start jdb like this e.g.: jdb -Dtest.single=functionmane org.junit.runner.JUnitCore yourpackage.classname for this to work properly you need to set the env var CLASSPATH with your projects dependencies.
+For me I use gradle for dev so have a task named "classpath" and can do this from with in gradle before starting.
+    :let $CLASSPATH=system("gradle -q classpath") . ":build/classes/main:build/classes/test"

 ## Commands
 |Command|Description|